-IV.C.5.c).(3) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present.
-(Core)

-IV.C.5.c).(3).(a) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of adult reconstructive orthopaedic surgery.
-(Core)
+IV.C.5.a).(4) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students (if present).
+(Core) IV.C.5.a).(4).(a) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of pediatric orthopaedic surgery.
+(Core) IV.C.6.

-IV.C.6.
 Fellows must document their operative experience in a timely manner by reporting all cases in the ACGME Case Log System.
-(Core)

-IV.C.7.
+(Core) IV.C.7.
 Programs must evaluate fellows within six weeks following entry into the program for expected entry-level skills so that additional education and training can be provided in a timely manner to address identified deficiencies.
 (Core)